GuillaumeWaignier/kafka-tracing-aggregator/README.md

 Then, it will start a connector that indexes aggregated trace inside Elasticsearch.
 It will also load the Elasticsearch dashboard

-Current bug : if there is no dashboard, do *docker-compose up -d* a second time when kibana is started.

 Then open [http://localhost:5601/](http://localhost:5601/) or [http://localhost:8080/](http://localhost:8080/)